 If there’s a thing adults and children alike require to have more in their lives it’s imagination and creativity.

 The cast is comprised of people who simply don’t desire to take on the reality of it all and prefer to turn everything into a cute short adventure straight from the pages of a fantasy story.

 The characters are hilarious and enjoyable, and I’m certain that children will be entertained by their antics.

 Those who are older will be hit with a nostalgia blast enough to make them remember being a child again.

-This is an anime that’s completely kid-friendly as well as fun for all the family!
+This is a completely kid-friendly anime as well as fun for all the family!